iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 </figure>

 After this, Zone 2 must verify that this proof of Zone 1 is accurate.
+In order to do so, Zone 2 uses Zone 1's block headers which are stored on the Hub.
+Remember, a Hub helps a Zone keep up with the state of every other Zone.
+It does this by keeping tracking of the other Zones' block headers.

 <figure>

 ![](/media/screen-shot-2019-05-13-at-10.19.07-am.png)

 </figure>

-In order to do so, Zone 2 uses Zone 1's block headers.
-Remember, a Hub helps a Zone keep up with the state of every other Zone.
-It does this by keeping tracking of the other Zones' block headers.

 Now, one thing you might be wondering is: Why doesn't Cosmos just use IBC to directly connect every Zone with every other Zone?
 Why does it need Hubs and Zones?